webberfc/mitek/README.md

 Webber programming test

+> [!Caution]
+> This test is incomplete, as documentation and comments need heavy revision.

 # plot_data_set.m
 This function reads in a data set, a configuration file, and outputs a .png of a graph of the data.